Language Translation

 New Indiana Residents

 Welcome to Indiana!
-When you become a resident of Indiana, you have 60 days to obtain an Indiana driver's license if you hold a valid driver's license from another state.
+When move to this state, you have 60 days to obtain an Indiana driver's license if you hold a valid driver's license from another state.
 You must also transfer the titles and registrations of any vehicles you own from your previous state to Indiana.

-View the New Indiana Resident Packet to learn more about Indiana residency requirements.
+View the New Indiana Resident Packet to learn how to obtain an Indiana credential and transfer your vehicle registration and title to Indiana.

 Family Moving In